-The bible often talks about this particular character, the fool, especially in the book of Proverbs.
+The bible often talks about the character called “the fool” especially in the book of Proverbs.
+However, the word “fool” is also mentioned over 60 times throughout the bible!
 And If you are anything like me, you grew up thinking that a fool was equivalent to an ignorant or unintelligent person, but that’s not the case.
-In fact, being a fool has less to do with a person’s intelligence, and more to do with their attitude, character, and heart.
+Being a fool has less to do with a person’s intelligence, and more to do with their attitude, character, and heart.
 Let’s dive into this a little more.

 So What Does it Mean to be a Fool?

 According to the Bible, a fool is a person who “knows right from wrong, yet still chooses to do wrong.”
 The fool is the person who lives by his or her own rules, disregarding the consequences of their actions.

 For example, when I was in high school, I understood that stealing was wrong.
 There was no doubt in my mind about it, yet I still did it, fully knowing the consequences!
 I remember stealing underwear from a department store with my little brother; thinking we avoided the cameras and the eyes of the employees, we rushed to the exit with glee, but as we approached the door, my mother was walking into the store…how convenient.